notsapinho/instagram-profile-downloader/README.md

 -   Install [`NodeJS`](https://nodejs.org).
 -   After installing [`NodeJS`](https://nodejs.org) run `npm i` in the terminal to install the dependencies.
 -   Run the app with `node index.js`, write the `username` and press enter.

+### Privates accounts and highlights

+-   Create a `.env` file and follow the `.env.example` example.
+-   The app you login to your account and get your session so it can get private accounts and highlights.
+-   Don't worry we will not steal your account.

 ## Any problems?
 Contact me on Discord `notsapinho#2975`